radiantdeer/AIDr/README.md

 ### Currently Working
 - Chatting : For now, app will "mirror" your message
-- Calendar picker for add reminder
+- Calendar & time picker for add reminder

 ### Incoming
 - Speech-to-text, and *vice versa*